south-lacrosse/www-dev/docs/developer-info.md

     * Go to your site's Add Plugins admin screen `https://dev.southlacrosse.org.uk/wp-admin/plugin-install.php` and install them manually

     See also [other useful plugins for development](development-plugins.md).
+1. Import the production database.

+    To run the scripts you must have the path and environment variables set to run MySQL/MariaDB, PHP, and possibly WP-CLI.
+If you are running Local then the "Site shell" will set all this up.

+    If running in Windows you can run `.sh` files using a Git Bash shell, or if you have cygwin or WSL then just run `bash` to get a Bash shell or run `bash script.sh`.

+    * If you have access to the production server you can run `www-dev/bin/www2dev.sh` to copy and load the latest production backup (assumes the remote server is alias `sl`), or if you receive a copy of the production backup run `bin/load-production-backup.sh backup.sql.gz`.

+        If needed, you can change the local passwords using WP-CLI `wp user update <user email/login/id> --user_pass=<password> --skip-email`, or add users using `wp user create ...`.
+    * Otherwise
-1. Get a copy of the Production database.
-The Webmaster should create this using `bin/create-dev-db.sh`, which will take a backup of the current database with user emails replaced with user{number}@southlacrosse.org.uk, and all the passwords set to 'pass'.
+        1. Get a development copy of the Production database.
+The Webmaster should create this using `bin/create-dev-db.sh`, which will take a backup of the current database with all references to "www.southlacrosse" replaced with "dev.southlacrosse", and user emails replaced with "user{number}@southlacrosse.org.uk", and all the passwords set to "pass".
-1. Import the production database
+        1. Import by running `bin/run-sql.sh path/to/southlacrosse-dev-db.sql` (assumes the site/MySQL is running).

-    Run `bin/run-sql.sh path/to/backup.sql.gz` (assumes the site/MySQL is running).
-If running in Windows you can run this using a Git Bash shell, or if you have cygwin or WSL then just run `bash` to get a Bash shell.

             Alternatively:
             * In Local
                 * Go to your site's Database tab, and Open Adminer
                 * Click Import on the left side of the screen.
                 * Click Choose Files within the File Upload box.
                 * Select the .sql.gz file(s) you were given and click Execute.
             * Otherwise your setup should have something like phyMyAdmin, so you can drop the backup there
         1. You should now be able to log in as any user.
 The administrator will be email 'user1\@southlacrosse.org.uk' password 'pass'.
 1. Media files (images etc.) are stored in their own private repository.
 To get local copies you have a few choices:
     * If you have access to the `media` repository you can clone that by running `git clone git@github.com:south-lacrosse/media.git` from the `www` directory
     * Install the [BE Media from Production plugin](https://wordpress.org/plugins/be-media-from-production/) with `wp plugin install be-media-from-production --activate` which will use media from the production site if it doesn't exist on the local machine.
 Make sure you add `define('BE_MEDIA_FROM_PRODUCTION_URL', 'https://www.southlacrosse.org.uk');` to your `wp-config.php` file.
 Note: the plugin may not be available from the main WordPress site, in which case install and activate it using `wp plugin install https://github.com/billerickson/be-media-from-production/archive/master.zip --force --activate`